 - 1. Obtain the gas heating value (HHV) from the gas supplier. - 2.
 Shut off all other gas fired appliances. - 3.
 Start the unit in heating mode and allow it to run for at least 3 minutes. - 4.
-Measure the time (in seconds) required for the gas meter to complete one revolution. - 5.
-Convert the time per revolution to cubic feet of gas per hour using Table 14 (page 28). - 6.
+Measure the time (in seconds) required for the gas meter to complete one revolution. - Convert the time per revolution to cubic feet of gas per hour using Table 14 (page 28). - 6.
 Multiply the gas flow rate in cubic feet per hour by the heating value of the gas in Btu per cubic foot to obtain the firing rate in Btu per hour.
-See Example.
+See Example. - Adjust the manifold pressure if necessary.
+See Manifold Pressure Adjustment instructions on page 20.
+For additional information about elevations above 2,000 feet, see page 17.